aalexandr6/JavaCodeQuiz/README.md

  - [Questions](#questions)

 ## Project Description
-A timed Javascript quiz on fundamentals that stores high scores to see progress
+A timed Javascript quiz on fundamentals that stores high scores to see progress.

 ## Installation
     None

 ## Usage
-Start quiz and answer question within time limit
+Start quiz and answer questions within the time limit.

 ## Contribution
 None